google/flink-connector-gcp/scripts/README.md

-This is a collection of scripts to create a Google Manage Flink deployment and start a Flink job
+This is a collection of scripts to create a BigQuery Engine for Apache Flink deployment and start a Flink job

 # Scripts